Why there needs to be a directory alternative to WordPress.org

 We’ve all been there, Googling away

-You end up on list posts such as, Best themes for XYZ, 25 top plugins for ABC.
-A majority of these types of blog posts haven’t been updated for ages, and half the products, either don’t exist anymore, or better yet, were shockingly awful in the first place.
+You end up on list posts such as Best themes for XYZ, and 25 top plugins for ABC.
+A majority of these types of blog posts haven’t been updated for ages, and half the products, either don’t exist anymore or better yet, were shockingly awful in the first place.

 Bloggers need to make money

-It’s all about generating traffic and revenue, and I get that, it’s blog’s primary focus.
-I know many bloggers charge for additions in their top themes/plugins posts, and again, I totally get the need to make money.
+It’s all about generating traffic and revenue, and I get that, it’s the blog’s primary focus.
+I know many bloggers charge for additions to their top themes/plugin posts, and again, I get the need to make money.

 /insert amusing gif here.